 I confessed in an interview recently that I was feeling grateful for being able to express my outright rage and seething hatred of my spouse… to my spouse.
 That’s right, I told my partner that I hated her.
 And guess what: The world didn’t end.
 And neither did my relationship.

 As a marriage counsellor working with clients worldwide, it felt risky to publicly share that I sometimes hate my partner, and that I have told her so.
 But I believe that because I am able to express a full range of feelings toward her, and because she can hear them, disaster is averted.
 This works in both directions in our relationship; I hear about her anger as well.
 It has at least once been expressed as “I want so badly to punch you in the face.”
 (She contained the impulse, but the message was received.)

 In our relationship, my partner and I allow each other to express these difficult, dark feelings, and so they are, in a way, over time, transformed.
 Left in the dark corners they fester and grow, and they sneak up on us, often in disguise.
 Faced head on, they tend to reconcile of their own accord.
 The result?
 A clean slate.

-That’s worth stating again: To the degree that we are able to identify and express our darker feelings about each other, to each other, we’re able to avoid lingering resentments in our relationship.
+That’s worth stating again: To the degree that we are able to identify, express, and reconcile our darker feelings about each other – to each other – we’re able to avoid lingering resentments in our relationship.